Asker, 17 August 2020

 CambiTHP® was pre-selected by WSSC as a critical technology for the project now delivered by the progressive-design build team of PC Construction, Stantec and Hazen.
 In the words of Jay Fayette, PC Construction President and CEO: “This project is a game-changer, utilising cutting-edge thermal hydrolysis technology to reduce costs and increase efficiency and sustainability”.

 “The new contract is a welcome recognition of our commitment to the American market.
-This is Cambi’s 8th project in the USA, strengthening our position as leader in thermal hydrolysis and the advanced treatment of biosolids in America.
-We look forward to working with PC Construction to make the Piscataway Bioenergy Project a success and are committed to support WSSC realise the full potential of their investment”, says Per Lillebø, CEO at Cambi.
+This is Cambi’s 8th project in the USA, strengthening our position as the leader in thermal hydrolysis and the advanced treatment of biosolids in America.
+We look forward to working with PC Construction to make the Piscataway Bioenergy Project success and are committed to supporting WSSC to realise the full potential of their investment”, says Per Lillebø, CEO at Cambi.

 Cambi is a global technology supplier for sustainable biosolids management at wastewater treatment plants.
-Their trusted thermal hydrolysis process (CambiTHP®) destroys pathogens and other harmful substances, which enables the production of Class A organic fertilisers and various soil products, increases renewable biogas energy output, and reduces greenhouse gas emissions.
+Their trusted thermal hydrolysis process (CambiTHP®) destroys pathogens and other harmful substances, enabling the production of Class A organic fertiliser and various soil products, increasing renewable biogas energy output and reducing greenhouse gas emissions.